josse995/lanaChallenge/README.md

 Repository for lana's interview challenge.

 # Overview
-This project grants you the possibility to buy merchandising from Lana.
+This project grants the possibility to buy merchandising from Lana.
 Once all the products are introduced, the total amount will be shown.

 For limited time, there are some exclusive offers, so hurry up!
 - 2x1 on Pens
-- *25% of discount (buying 3 or more T-Shirts)
+- *25% discount (provided that there is a minimum of 3 t-shirts)

 *Discount will be applied only on T-Shirt, not in the total.